 Dealing With A Chronic Disease

-I heard the other day that dealing with a chronic illness, like lymphedema, is similar to dealing with a great loss.
+I heard the other day that dealing with a chronic illness, like lymphedema, is similar to dealing with a significant loss.
 Whether you are a therapist or a person dealing with lymphedema, it’s essential to recognize the emotional toll this disease can take.
 It is a loss!
 The loss of a way of life that was known and now has to be adjusted and adapted to deal with this chronic disease.
 Recognizing the stages of grief can better help you deal with a chronic illness like lymphedema and the emotional toll it takes.

 Five Stages Of Grief And Loss

 You are most likely familiar with Kubler-Ross’ five stages of grief and loss: denial, anger, depression, bargaining, and acceptance.
 Understanding and acknowledging these five stages of loss can help you and your patient navigate this difficult journey of living with a chronic illness.
 But, unfortunately, sometimes it does take a village, and all the tools in the toolbox, to pull together and combat a chronic disease like lymphedema.

 Denial is often classified as the first of the five stages.
 However, these stages can come in any order as we all process our grief and loss differently.
 In this stage, the world becomes meaningless and overwhelming.
 Life makes no sense!
 It may not be easy to get through the day.
-Denial helps us to get through the grief, pacing it, so that we are better able to handle the loss.
+Denial helps us get through the grief, pacing it to handle the loss better.

-Then we get into the anger, and it’s important to feel that anger.
+Then we get into the anger, and it’s essential to feel it.
 When you deny anger, it festers and does not heal.
 Feeling, expressing, embracing, and releasing your anger, brings us to a place of healing.
-I’ve witnessed this stage many times in my business, especially with cancer patients.
-Having beat the cancer and now having to deal with lymphedema brings up a lot of anger.
+I’ve often witnessed this stage in my business, especially with cancer patients.
+Having beaten cancer and dealing with lymphedema brings up a lot of anger.